Kenny Elders

-Kenny Elders (born 1 February 1995) is a Dutch football player who most recently played for Dutch Tweede Divisie side FC Lienden.
+Kenny Elders (born 1 February 1995) is a Dutch retired football player.

 Club career

 He came through the NEC youth set-up before joining Achilles '29 and made his professional debut in the Eerste Divisie for Achilles '29 on 7 August 2015 in a game against Jong Ajax.
 After the club was relegated to the Tweede Divisie in 2017, Elders left them for FC Lienden.
 He left Lienden again at the end of 2018.

-At the end of 2019 it was confirmed, that Eldars would join VV DUNO from 2020.
+At the end of 2019 it was confirmed, that Eldars would join VV DUNO from 2020, but he retired after a year and started his own personal training facility in Nijmegen.